ATOMNFT/Marauder-Vault/Boot Screens/README.md

+## Boot Screens for Marauder

+<b>These custom boot screens for Marauder are ready to use except for "M1 & M2".
+M1 & M2 need to be reduced in file size by running them through Paint3D in microsoft or another app of your choice to reduce file size.
+All the images are in the correct size as far as width/height to generate the code needed for Assets.cpp file. </b>

 ### Checkout <a href=https://github.com/smoochiee/esp32-Marauder-mod-CYD>smoochiee's tut</a>  to learn how to use these custom boot screens.

 ## Boot Screen Previews

 <img src="M1.jpg"
      alt="M1"